Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 Uncompress files and rename plugin folder "UniversalViewer".

-Then uncompress and rename "uv" the last official release of the [UniversalViewer] in the subdirectory `view/shared/javascripts` of the plugin. "nodejs" and other packages are not needed, because only the viewer is used: the IIIF server is provided directly by the plugin itself.
+Then uncompress and rename "uv" the last [official release] of the [UniversalViewer] in the subdirectory `views/shared/javascripts` of the plugin. "nodejs" and other packages are not needed, because only the viewer is used: the IIIF server is provided directly by the plugin itself.